panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 `pi` variable contains a number, respectively `typeof pi` is `'number'`.

-Trying to assume that a variable contains a number is not always correct using `typeof`:
+Trying to assume that a variable contains a "correct" number (integer or float) is not always correct using `typeof`:

 ```javascript
 function isNumber(value) {